dbxone/dbxchain/docs/resolvable-bitassets.markdown

 A *margin call* is requiring the short to buy out the long (i.e. debt) at a premium to book value when collateralization is getting dangerously close to 100%, in order to reduce the probability of a black swan.

-In BitShares, margin call happens on a position-by-position basis, and the excess collateral liberated by the margin call is cashed out.
+In DBXChain, margin call happens on a position-by-position basis, and the excess collateral liberated by the margin call is cashed out.
 With equitable shorts, it is possible to let this liberated collateral remain to shore up the collateralization of the remaining long shares.

 Reducing long DWSR cycles
 -------------------------